SimpleITK/SimpleITK/Documentation/docs/source/faq.rst

 The first lines set a variable pointing to the standard location for the ImageJ directory.
 If ImageJ is installed somewhere else, the line should be modified.
 The second line provides the command to launch ImageJ using the Java compiler.
-It includes flags that point to ImageJ's plugiin directory and ImageJ's ij.jar file.
+It includes flags that point to ImageJ's plugin directory and ImageJ's ij.jar file.

 The SITK\_SHOW\_COMMAND tells SimpleITK.Show() to launch Java with